MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

     [!INCLUDE [data-explorer-one-click-column-table](includes/data-explorer-one-click-column-table.md)]

 > [!NOTE]
-  > For tabular formats, each column can be ingested into one column in Azure Data Explorer.
+> For tabular formats, you can’t map a column twice.
+To map to an existing column, first delete the new column.

 [!INCLUDE [data-explorer-one-click-command-editor](includes/data-explorer-one-click-command-editor.md)]